-Green roofs are an ingenious way to give your garden an extra wow factor.
-Seeing plants on top of the shed instead of a drab tarp is a great way of filling two needs with one deed, and you’ve doubtless seen them on programs like Grand Designs and been impressed with how they use their space to the utmost potential.
+How to make your own green roof – 07.09.22 – Green roofs are an ingenious way to give your garden extra wow factor.
+Seeing plants on top of the shed instead of a drab tarp is a great way of filling two needs with one deed.
+You’ve doubtless seen them on programs like Grand Designs and been impressed with how they use their space to the utmost potential.
 You likely also wondered how they’re made, and you’ve come to the right place – DIY green roofs are one of our specialities.

-In this article, we will take you step-by-step towards making a living green roof of your very own, from tips on picking the right building, when to use green roof fertiliser, preparing the roof with the correct edging, drainage layer and more.
+In this article, we will take you step-by-step towards making a living green roof of your very own.
+From tips on picking the right building, to when to use green roof fertiliser and preparing the roof with the correct edging, drainage layer and more.

 Tips for Making a Living Green Roof

 While this article will focus on lightweight sedum green roofs, similar advice applies to wildflower green roofs.
 Sedum roofs are the ones that you see on TV all the time, probably making you wonder how to make a roof like it.
 The truth is, they’re easy to install, simple to look after and don’t need a lot of attention.
 Sedums are by no means the only plants that like living on green roofs, but if you’re a newbie, or if your building hasn’t been specifically designed to support a living roof, sedum is a good choice for you.

 When making your own green roof, choosing which building you want to use in the garden is crucial.
 You can’t just place a layer of soil and plants onto a roof and expect it to hold together!
 Remember that it works both ways – the plants must be happy with the conditions they’re growing in.
 Equally, the building must be able to take the weight of the plants.
 Keep this in mind when picking the building for your DIY green roof.